apple1417/asr-c/Readme.md

 ## asr
 C headers holding the ASR interface - all exported functions and their types.

-Note that the actual ASR interface uses a few "non-zero" types - we can't make this guarentee in C (Clang's nullable extensions only apply to pointers, not integer types).
+Note that the actual ASR interface uses a few "non-zero" types - we can't make this guarantee in C (Clang's nullable extensions only apply to pointers, not integer types).
 This means you won't get warned about passing zeros in.
 The runtime will error gracefully though, there's no undefined behaviour.